epgreig/similarity-tool/README.md

 #### Eligible Pokemon
 - First 8 Generations of Pokemon
 - Fully-Evolved Pokemon Only
-- Includes Megas and most alternate forms
+- Includes Megas and alternate forms if stats are different
 - No Gigantamax Forms

 #### Features